P1450 Code in Ford Vehicles: Meaning, Causes and Symptoms

 I found the below video really helpful to test the vent valve and the wiring harness plugged into it.
 You should watch it till the end.

-Another way to diagnose a canister vent valve is to connect it with the vacuum pump just as we do to test the EVAP purge valve.
 But for the canister vent valve, if the vacuum pump is not showing any vacuum, it means that the vent valve is healthy.
 If the pressure developed in the vent valve and it is being shown on the vacuum pump, it means that the vent valve is stuck closed.

 Note: A vent valve holds a vacuum when it is opened.